I was talking to a business leader once. I asked him, “What’s the biggest challenge with the young professionals in AI?” The answer was, “Keywords!”

 Natural Language Processing and Conversational AI

-We have experienced chatbots talking to us at many points in our interactions with the Customer Service centres.
+We have interacted with chatbots.
 This is Conversational AI, a classic example of AI for automation.
 Other use cases include speech recognition, text to speech, text-to-speech, etc. Moreover, state-of-the-art GPT-3 can generate text articles.

 Finally, to be clear, these are neither exhaustive nor exclusive applications of AI.
 There is automation in analytics and vice versa.
 This article aims for a broad overview to beginners.
 Nonetheless, we do not claim any guarantees regarding the accuracy or completeness of this article.